yiyedang/random-repo-name/proposal.md

 Three classes:
 - Person.java represents a single student, having members for their name and GPA, with accessors and mutators
 - Group.java represents a group  of students.
 It stores the list of students, an average GPA and a team number
-- Main.java parses input of the people file, makes Person instances, sorts them, takes user input to find number of people per gropu, separates them into groups to form near-equal GPA averages in each group, outputs these groups to file.
+- Main.java parses input of the people file, makes Person instances, sorts them, takes user input to find number of people per group, separates them into groups to form near-equal GPA averages in each group, outputs these groups to file.

 ## Edit and Submit this file and any figures referenced by this document.